DONATE

 At a CITES meeting in late 2017, Mexico announced its support for a high-level diplomatic mission to Mexico with a view to addressing the urgent conservation status of the totoaba and vaquita.
 The mission did not take place until May 2019.
 During those 18 months, the vaquita population declined by at least 48 per cent.

-In our 2019 report, CITES’ Last Chance to Save the Vaquita, Clare Perry, our Ocean Campaigns Leader, said: “The apathetic response to the CITES decisions on the vaquita and totoaba is inexcusable in the face of the looming extinction of the vaquita.
+In our 2019 report, CITES’ Last Chance to Save the Vaquita, Clare Perry, our Ocean Campaigns Advisor said: “The apathetic response to the CITES decisions on the vaquita and totoaba is inexcusable in the face of the looming extinction of the vaquita.

 “This is the last chance for CITES to spur real action to save the vaquita – because unless the illegal fishing and illegal trade driving it are stopped, there will simply be no vaquita left in existence at the next Conference of the Parties in 2022.